 In This Blog:

 Every week you don’t hire a cybersecurity specialist, you’re not in a holding pattern.
-It’s a call you’re making, whether actively or passively You’ve decided the risk is acceptable.
-You’ve decided the breach cost is something you’ll absorb.
+It’s a call you’re making, whether actively or passively.
+You’ve decided the risk is acceptable.
+You’ve decided the average breach costs are something you’ll absorb.
 You also believe that your IT person, your firewall, and your password policy are enough.

-No one is watching, no one is accountable, and nothing has a plan.
+No one is watching.
+There’s no governance over deepfakes and impostor scams, AI scams, or phishing.
+No one is accountable, and nothing has a plan.

 There are 700,000 unfilled cybersecurity positions in the U.S. right now.
 The conventional explanation is that it’s the market.
 Not enough trained professionals to go around.
 But that’s not what the stats say, and it lets you off the hook too easily.
 The real finding from the 2025 ISC2 Workforce Study is more uncomfortable: